• Skip to primary navigation

 Timeline: August 12, 2020 (11 months out)

-While booking our outbound flights to Tanzania we realized that the flights were substantially cheaper if we left one day earlier than we had originally planned.
+While booking the outbound flights to Tanzania I realized that the flights were substantially cheaper if I left one day earlier than I had originally planned.
 Even knowing that would mean adding extra expenses in the form of another night in a hotel and meals, to me it was a no brainer.
-Even if the price was the same, why would we pay more for a shorter vacation when we could leave a day earlier and spend the same amount of money?
-In fact, the price difference in the flights was so much that we will still save money AND get an extra day in Tanzania!
+Even if the price was the same, why would I pay more for a shorter vacation when I could leave a day earlier and spend the same amount of money?
+In fact, the price difference in the flights was so much that we will actually save money AND get an extra day in Tanzania!

 So a tip for anyone booking flights on a budget – check the price of flights on a day before and after your preferred flight day if possible.
-In our case, we were able to be flexible and it worked out in our favor!
+In this case, I was able to be flexible and it worked out in my favor!

 I was hoping my travel agent, Murielle, would be able to add the extra night to our stay at the first lodge in our itinerary, Lake Duluti Lodge.
 I liked the idea of not having to travel for a day, and they have a coffee plantation and nice grounds that I was hoping to explore if I felt up to it.
 But I was also prepared to stay somewhere else if necessary.

-So I contacted Murielle, and she was able to contact the lodge and secure the extra night at Lake Duluti Lodge and adjust our airport pickup with our safari guide!
+So I contacted Murielle, and she was able to contact the lodge and secure the extra night at Lake Duluti Lodge and adjust my airport pickup with my safari guide!
 Win!

 Booked International Flights: Return